cap-js/docs/about/best-practices.md

 ### Concepts Overview

-Following sections provide an overview of the core concepts and design principles of CAP.
-The illustration below is an attempt to show all concepts, how they relate to each other, and to introduce the terminology.
+The following sections provide an overview of the core concepts and design principles of CAP.
+The following illustration is an attempt to show all concepts, how they relate to each other, and to introduce the terminology.

 ![Service models declare service interfaces, events, facades, and services.
 Service interfaces are published as APIs and are consumed by clients.
 Clients send requests which trigger events.
 Services are implemented in service providers, react on events, and act as facades.
 Facades are inferred to service interfaces and are views on domain models.
 Service providers are implemented through event handlers which handle events.
 Also, service providers read/write data which has been declared in domain models.](assets/key-concepts.drawio.svg){style="padding-right:50px"}

 Start reading the diagram from the _Service Models_ bubble in the middle, then follow the arrows to the other concepts.
-We'll dive into each of these concepts in the following sections below, starting with _Domain Models_, the other grey bubble above...
+We dive into each of these concepts in the following sections, starting with _Domain Models_, the other grey bubble in the previous illustration.

 ## Domain Models

 [CDS](../cds/) is CAP's universal modeling language to declaratively capture knowledge about an application's domain.
-Data models capture the *static* aspects of a domain, using the widely used technique of [*entity-relationship modelling*]().
+Data models capture the *static* aspects of a domain, using the widely used technique of [*entity-relationship modeling*]().
 For example, a simple domain model as illustrated in this ER diagram:

 ![bookshop-erm.drawio](assets/bookshop-erm.drawio.svg)